ys-sherzad/rn-awesome-travel-app-design/README.md

-# A Minimal RN Reanimated-2 Example
+# A React Native Reanimated 2 Starter